FactomProject/FactomDocs/factomDataStructureDetails.md

 An Entry is the element which carries user data.
 An Entry Reveal is essentially this data.

-An External ID (ExtID) is one or more byte fields which can serve as hints to 3rd party databases.
-These are fields which the Entry author felt would make good keys into a database.
+An External ID (ExtID) is one or more byte fields which can serve as keys to databases.
 They are not required for Factom usage.
 The data is not checked for validity, or sanitized.
 There is no enforcement of this data and is only interpreted when forming a key for a database.
 When a database interprets the data at this point, the only validity check is that when parsed, the ExtID data cannot be more than the Payload.

 | data | Field Name | Description |